Skip to contents

 add_completion_status()

-Determines if a graduation is timely or late.
+Determines if program completion is timely or late.

 DT <- add_timely_term(DT)